On this page ..... We have a look at the opening and closing title sequences for both shows.

 The theme tune and opening monlogue are here in MP3 format ..................................

 The theme tune music plays as the cherub on the right slowly rotates round to reveal a label covering his modesty with "The Herbs" written on it,which flies off,hits the wall and falls to the ground.Where it quickly buries itself and re-emerges as a plant label with the particular herb concerned.................and the label we always see first in every episode is Parsley.

-That would leave the production team un-credited though.
+But that would leave the production team un-credited.

 Anyhow,presentation aside,no liberties are taken with the details as they mirror exactly what appears on the actual caption cards and they're also listed in exactly the same order.And what they do serve to highlight is just how small a team there was.Incredible really.And if animation man-hours were translated into crew numbers then these types of programmes would have credits longer than your average James Bond film.

-All that was on screen for a mere 15 seconds or so.
+All that sequence was on screen for a mere 15 seconds or so.

-For the record,it was indeed the same team as for The Herbs,and most people watching obviously wouldn't care anyhow.
+For the record,it was indeed the same team who worked on The Herbs.And it's also true that most people watching obviously wouldn't have cared anyhow.
 But if you were one of them (or their mum),I reckon you'd have a right to be pretty cheesed off.

 All that hard work and not even a name check.

-Privileged visitors to the Herbs World we may,but all guests are eventually shown the door.
+We may be privileged visitors to the Herbs World,but all guests are eventually shown the door.

 And every episode ends with Parsley waving us goodbye and the gate closing.

-We then cut to a simple series of credit captions that are pinned on to it.
+We then cut to a simple series of one shot credit captions that are pinned on to it.
 Job done !

-They're all just still photos like the one to the right -the 7th and last one that appears.
+They're all just still photos like the one to the right,which is the 7th and last one that appears.

 And even on the tidied-up dvd footage they're not particulary pin sharp either.So,there's not much to be gained by including them all here.